 1. Shopify Exchange

-The Shopify Exchange is Shopify’s own marketplace to buy and sell businesses.
-It has over 10,000 existing stores available for purchase.
+The Shopify Exchange was Shopify’s own marketplace to buy and sell businesses.
+Update: the Exchange was decommissioned on November 1st, 2022.

 Flippa.com is an auction-style site that lets merchants list their online businesses for a one-time fee, then matches buyers and sellers based on preferences.
 Once a sale takes place, the site also takes a ‘success fee’ which is calculated as a percentage of the sale price (10% up to $50k, 7.5% up to $100k and 5% for sales larger than $100k).
 As well as Shopify stores, Flippa has Amazon stores, iOS and Android apps and domains.